Skip to main content

 I’m loving it.
 I’ve found the Sharesies platform really easy to navigate.
 The social media page is fun and inviting.
 The app is easy to use, and I don’t feel as if I need a degree in finance to get my head around it.
 I like that I can dig into graphs and track an investment’s performance before I invest.

-I also keep up to date with the Sharesies Learn articles and subscribe to the Lunch Money newsletter.
+I also keep up to date with the Sharesies Learn articles.
 The information is digestible and I don’t ever feel overwhelmed.

 What have you learnt about investing so far?